Notable People

 Deborah Estrin's career makes more sense if you see it as a sequence of well-timed pivots.

 She entered computer science when networking still felt specialized.
 She helped push that field toward scale.
-Then she moved into wireless sensing, where the point was not only to connect machines but to observe the physical world in real time.
+Then she moved into wireless sensing, where the point was to connect machines and observe the physical world in real time.
 Later she turned to health data, personal devices, and what she called "small data," the dense stream of information people generate through daily life.

 The common thread is a habit of spotting where infrastructure is about to become social.